Prerequisites

 IncludedObjectVersions | Controls which object versions are included in the inventory report | Accepts: All or Latest - All: Include all versions- Latest: Only latest versions |

-OptionalFields | Controls additional information to include in the report | Example: ["Size", "LastAccessedDate"] Inventory report will then have fields: - BucketName- ObjectKey- Size- LastAccessedDate |
+OptionalFields | Controls additional information to include in the report | Example: ["Size", "LastAccessedDate"] Inventory report then has fields: - BucketName- ObjectKey- Size- LastAccessedDate |

 Schedule | Controls the schedule of inventory reporting | |